f4exb/sdrangel/Readme.md

 The [File sink plugin](https://github.com/f4exb/sdrangel/tree/dev/plugins/samplesink/filesink) allows the recording of the I/Q baseband signal produced by a transmission chain to a file in the `.sdriq` format thus readable by the file source plugin described just above.

 Note that this plugin does not require any of the hardware support libraries nor the libusb library.
 It is always available in the list of devices as `FileSink[0]` even if no physical device is connected.

+<h2>Test source</h2>

+The [Test source plugin](https://github.com/f4exb/sdrangel/tree/master/plugins/samplesource/testsource) is an internal continuous wave generator that can be used to carry out test of software internals.

 <h2>SDRdaemon receiver input</h2>